ShreyaKunda/Ei-Study-Assignments/README.md

 ## Assignment 1: Design Patterns

-This below use cases depict the usage of various software design patterns through six use cases.
+The below use cases depict the usage of various software design patterns through six use cases.

 ### Behavioral Design Patterns
 1. **Use Case 1: Smart Home Command**